tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 ```
 NAME                                       READY   STATUS      RESTARTS   AGE
-pod/ingress-nginx-admission-create-r4zr4   0/1     Completed   0          8h
+pod/ingress-nginx-admission-create-5sc7j   0/1     Completed   0          2d22h
-pod/ingress-nginx-admission-patch-g2vsb    0/1     Completed   0          8h
+pod/ingress-nginx-admission-patch-mx6rf    0/1     Completed   0          2d22h
-pod/ingress-nginx-controller-4ssll         1/1     Running     0          7h17m
+pod/ingress-nginx-controller-9rxrv         1/1     Running     0          2d22h
-pod/ingress-nginx-controller-xhj56         1/1     Running     0          7h17m
+pod/ingress-nginx-controller-vdsbl         1/1     Running     0          2d22h

 NAME                                         TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)   AGE
-service/ingress-nginx-controller-admission   ClusterIP   10.49.72.138   <none>        443/TCP   8h
+service/ingress-nginx-controller-admission   ClusterIP   10.49.242.76   <none>        443/TCP   2d22h

 NAME                                      DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR            AGE
-daemonset.apps/ingress-nginx-controller   2         2         2       2            2           kubernetes.io/os=linux   8h
+daemonset.apps/ingress-nginx-controller   2         2         2       2            2           kubernetes.io/os=linux   2d22h

 NAME                                       COMPLETIONS   DURATION   AGE
-job.batch/ingress-nginx-admission-create   1/1           71m        8h
+job.batch/ingress-nginx-admission-create   1/1           8s         2d22h
-job.batch/ingress-nginx-admission-patch    1/1           71m        8h
+job.batch/ingress-nginx-admission-patch    1/1           10s        2d22h
 ```

 Key things to look in the output are:

-* The ingress has been deployed as a DaemonSet to be run on each of the worker nodes, so you must have two of them running.
+* The ingress has been deployed as a DaemonSet to be run on each of the worker nodes, so you should have two of them running.
 * The ingress controller uses a service of type ClusterIP listening on port 443.

 Nginx ingress controller, by default, listens to all namespaces.
 Once an Ingress object is created in any namespace, it will create the necessary rules to forward the traffic.
 This default behaviour can be modified to limit ingress controller to a specific namespace.

 Currently we have not created any ingress resource yet.
 So if we try to access our lab instance on port 443 using our browser `https:\\<LabName>.lynx.tigera.ca`, we will get a 404 error from our ingress controller.

-### Deploy an updated yaobank manifest including ingress

-Let's check our modified yaobank application, which includes an ingress resource at the end of the manifest.
+3. Let's check our modified yaobank application, which includes an ingress resource at the end of the manifest.

 ```